ShaneSaw1705/Algorithm-Ahoy/README.md

 Check out **Algorithm Ahoy** live: [Live Demo](https://algorithm-ahoy.vercel.app/)
 Or dive into the code on [GitHub](https://github.com/ShaneSaw1705/Algorithm-Ahoy).
+Heres a slightly outdated version of the wasm code becuase I am having trouble with github treating the refactor as a single branch [Wasm](https://github.com/ShaneSaw1705/Algorithm-Ahoy-Rust).

 ## 🎯 Goals & Next Steps